Football Official

 QB comes to line says that the ball is the wrong ball and center hands it to the QB and he starts to walk over to coach but then takes off down the field

-Asked by Bchball about 11 years ago
+Asked by Bchball over 11 years ago

 I have to tell you, the play situations that come up here are so strange.
 I just don't see this stuff.
 Anyway, if it's first down - the team is going under center fior the first time - you change it.
 If the QB says somnething and the officials respond.
 But if the center picks up the ball to show the ref, you have a foul on the offense.